Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/time-zones.md

 ```

-Clickhouse uses system timezone info from tzdata package if it exists, and uses own builtin tzdata if it is missing in the system.
+ClickHouse uses system timezone info from tzdata package if it exists, and uses own builtin tzdata if it is missing in the system.

 ```
 cd /usr/share/zoneinfo/Canada